-If you have expensive jewelry pieces, before donating your jewelry, get it appraised.
+If you have expensive jewelry pieces, before donating your jewelry, get them appraised.
 It should be a specific appraisal as per the IRS guidelines: “Jewelry and gems are of such a specialized nature that it is almost always necessary to get an appraisal by a specialized jewelry appraiser.
 The appraisal should describe, among other things, the style of the jewelry, the cut and setting of the gem, and whether it is now in fashion.
 If not in fashion, the possibility of having the property redesigned, re-cut, or reset should be reported in the appraisal.
 The stone’s coloring, weight, cut, brilliance, and flaws should be reported and analyzed.
 Sentimental personal value has no effect on Fair Market Value.
 But if the jewelry was owned by a famous person, its value might increase."
 Keep in mind there is a cost for getting jewelry appraised.
 I found this post that will give you more information.
 How Much Should a Jewelry Appraisal for Insurance Cost?

 - Display the ones you love!
 If you don’t wear them any longer, buy a shadow box that hangs on the wall and frame the beautiful necklace pieces.

 Well, there you have it.
-I hope this inspire you to donate some of the unwanted and unused jewelry in your home or your parent's home.
+I hope this post inspires you to donate some of the unwanted and unused jewelry in your home or your parent's home.
 What do you have a lot of in your home?
 Are you a jewelry collector?
 What do you think of donating costume jewelry?
 Please your comments below.
 I would love to hear from you.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.